-- Recognize when you are in potential tick habitats such as leaf Using tweezers, grasp tick near mouth parts as close to litter, vegetation in forest environments, or shady areas. - Walk in the center of forest trails, keep grass cut and rake Be careful not to squeeze or rupture the tick's swollen leaves/clear brush in wooded/shady yards. - Wear long pants and shoes with socks and apply "repellent" Pull tick in a steady, upward motion until the tick recontaining 0.5% permethrin [permethrin is actually an insecticide] to shoes, socks, and clothing.
-Follow directions care- • Other methods of tick removal are unsafe. fully and do not apply permethrin to skin. "repellents" are very effective. - Tuck treated pant legs into socks or boots, tuck shirts into It is advisable to identify the tick, so save it in alcohol or pants and wear light-colored clothing so ticks are visible. - If wearing shorts or pants that are not tucked into socks, apply repellents to exposed skin such as lower legs and arms at elbows.
-Use repellant containing up to 50% DEET for adults or less than 30% DEET for children.
-Repellants containing other active ingredients such as bioUID, oil of lemon eucalyptus, IR3535, picaridin, or 2-undecanone may also be effective. - Conduct thorough tick checks and shower with soap after you have been in tick habitat; remove ticks promptly.
+- Recognize when you are in potential tick habitats such as litter, vegetation in forest environments, or shady areas. - Walk in the center of forest trails, keep grass cut and leaves/clear brush in wooded/shady yards. - Wear long pants and shoes with socks and apply "repell containing 0.5% permethrin [permethrin is actually an ins cide] to shoes, socks, and clothing.
+Follow directions care and do not apply permethrin to skin.
+Clothing "repelle are very effective. - Tuck treated pant legs into socks or boots, tuck shirts pants and wear light-colored clothing so ticks are visible. - If wearing shorts or pants that are not tucked into socks, ply repellents to exposed skin such as lower legs and arm elbows.
+Use repellant containing up to 50% DEET for ac or less than 30% DEET for children.
+Repellants contai other active ingredients such as bioUID, oil of lemon euca tus, IR3535, picaridin, or 2-undecanone may also be effective. - Conduct thorough tick checks and shower with soap after you have been in tick habitat; remove ticks promptly.